setlog/debug-k8s/README.md

 # Preface

 In a perfect world every written service will work smooth, your test coverage is on top and there are no bugs in your API.
 But we all know, that we can't achieve this world, sadly.
 It's not unusual that there's a bug in an API and you have to debug this problem in a production environment.
-We have faced this problem with our go services in our kubernetes cluster and we want to show you how it's possible to remote debug a go service in a kubernetes cluster.
+We have faced this problem with our go services in our Kubernetes cluster and we want to show you how it's possible to remote debug a go service in a Kubernetes cluster.

 ## Software Prerequisites